🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 3. Browser Feature Detection

-Certain browser features may be disabled or behave abnormally in headlesschromes.
-Then, we can use these features for detection.
-For example, the Canvas API can be used to detect it.
+Certain browser features may be disabled or behave abnormally in a headlesschrome.
+We can use these features for detection.
+For example, the Canvas API can be used to detect headless browsers.

 const isCanvasSupported = () => {